pierpaolo28/pierpaolo28.github.io/_work/project4.md

 img-type: jpg
 ---

-Designed the chip and board layout for a monolithic quantum dot-enhanced micro‐display demonstrator device.
-This project was carried out in collaboration with a University in Hong Kong to research how to improve the efficiency of next generation Micro-LED displays.
+Designed the chip and board layout for a monolithic quantum dot enhanced micro‐display demonstrator device (Micro-LED).
+This project was carried out in collaboration with a University in Hong Kong to research how to improve the efficiency of next-generation Micro-LED displays.

 ![](/assets/img/posts/0001.jpg)